alexander-lamdan/40-css-projects/projects/Instagram_feed/README.md

 # Instagram feed CSS project
-This is the article CSS project.
+This is the instagram feed CSS project.